Complexity Beyond Incentives: The Critical Role of Reporting Language: Introduction

 We study these questions in laboratory experiments with student subjects.
 Our experimental design mimics a stylized college admissions setting where 27 participants are assigned to 27 program seats.
 Each seat is defined by three attributes—university, field of study, and tuition.\footnote{Tuition is a relevant attribute in systems where the same seat may be offered with or without tuition, such as in Israel and Hungary \citep{hassidim2021limits,shorrer2023}.} Each attribute has three levels, yielding $3 \times 3 \times 3 = 27$ distinct programs (bundles).
 Students know the distribution from which exam scores are drawn, and their exam scores, and allocations are determined by Serial Dictatorship in most treatments.
 We independently vary (i) the complexity of preferences over attributes and (ii) the interface used to report preferences.

 Our design has three innovations.
-First, unlike most matching experiments, we do not assign ordinal preferences directly.\footnote{An exception is \citet{Budish2022}, where participants express home grown preferences, and the preference information is elicited through a series of binary choices.
-Also, \citet{kloosterman2023rankings} who use real objects, while \citet{guillen2018effectiveness} run a field experiment with real preferences of students over topics.} Instead, each participant is given a utility function that maps attribute profiles into utility scores.
+First, unlike most matching experiments, we do not assign ordinal preferences directly.\footnote{Exceptions include \citet{Budish2022}, where participants express home grown preferences, and the preference information is elicited through a series of binary choices; \citet{kloosterman2023rankings} who use real objects; and \citet{guillen2018effectiveness} run a field experiment with real preferences of students over topics.} Instead, each participant is given a utility function that maps attribute profiles into utility scores.
 These scores define ordinal rankings over programs, and payoffs depend on the rank of the assigned program.
-This allows us to manipulate complexity of preferences over attributes exogenously\footnote{It also reduces experimenter demand effect, since participants cannot simply copy pre-filled preference tables to be truthful.}—ranging from lexicographic (LEX), to additive separable (SEP), to non-separable with complementarities (COMP).\footnote{In LEX, university is the most important attribute, dominating field of study, which in turn dominates tuition; that is, any program in the top-ranked university is preferred to any program in the second-ranked university, and so on.
+This allows us to manipulate complexity of preferences over attributes exogenously\footnote{It also reduces experimenter demand effect, since participants cannot simply copy pre-filled preference tables to be truthful.}—ranging from lexicographic (LEX), to additive separable (SEP), to non-separable with attribute interactions (COMP).\footnote{In LEX, university is the most important attribute, dominating field of study, which in turn dominates tuition; that is, any program in the top-ranked university is preferred to any program in the second-ranked university, and so on.
 In SEP, no attribute dominates: each attribute enters with a weight, and the program score increases linearly in the values of the three attributes.
-In COMP, in addition to attribute weights, there is a complementarity term between field of study and tuition, so the relationship between program scores and attributes is no longer linear.} This treatment dimension captures cognitive challenges in forming and articulating preferences.
+In COMP, in addition to attribute weights, there is an interaction term between university prestige and tuition---which can be positive or negative---so the relationship between program scores and attributes is no longer linear.} This treatment dimension captures cognitive challenges in forming and articulating preferences.

-Second, to separate cognitive barriers to truthful reporting from incentive-driven misreporting in a strategy-proof mechanism, we include a baseline treatment (ACCURACY).
+Second, to separate cognitive barriers to truthful reporting from incentive-driven misreporting in a strategy-proof mechanism,\footnote{In strategy-proof mechanism, there are no incentives to misreport, but empirical evidence show that this is common \citep{hassidim2021limits}.} we include a baseline treatment (ACCURACY).
 Here, participants are rewarded for reporting true rankings of 27 bundles, but no allocation takes place.
-This provides a measure of pure reporting frictions, abstracting from strategic incentives.
+This non-allocative full-ranking benchmark provides a measure of reporting frictions, abstracting from strategic incentives of the mechanism.